Thomas A. Finholt

 Finholt's research focuses on the design, deployment, and use of cyberinfrastructure in science and engineering.
 His recent work has focused on the development of NEESgrid, the collaboratory component of the George E. Brown, Jr. Network for Earthquake Engineering Simulation.
 In addition, Finholt is the co-founder of the Collaboratory for Research on Electronic Work and the Center for Information Technology Integration.
 He was also a co-developer of the world's first operational collaboratory, the Upper Atmospheric Research Collaboratory, which was a finalist in the science category for the 1998 Smithsonian/Computerworld awards.
 Tom earned a bachelor’s degree in history from Swarthmore College and a PhD in social and decision science at Carnegie Mellon University.

 Senior Associate Dean for Academic Affairs

-Elizabeth Yakel is a professor at the School of Information and the Associate Dean for Research and Faculty Affairs at the University of Michigan School of Information, where she teaches in the Archives and Records Management and Preservation of Information specializations.
+Elizabeth Yakel is a professor at the School of Information and the Senior Associate Dean for Academic Affairs at the University of Michigan School of Information, where she teaches in the Archives and Records Management and Preservation of Information specializations.